Gering looks toward property redevelopment

 Folck said that once cleanup is finished, the city hopes the majority of the property could be resold to a developer to get the property back on the tax rolls.

-Throughout the process, the city plans to pursue full advantage of grant opportunities to help pay for getting the property back into usable shape.
+Throughout the process, the city plans to take full advantage of grant opportunities to help pay for getting the property back into usable shape.